 In the run-up to the big day, worker ants spend weeks preparing to swarm by piling heaps of soil above their nests - another way to potentially spot a nest in your garden.

 When is Flying Ant Day?

-There isn’t actually a specific ‘Flying Ant Day’ (if there was, we’d certainly call in sick).
-Think of it as more of a loose time period: the insects tend to emerge from their nests in July or August.
+There isn’t actually a specific ‘Flying Ant Day’ (if there was, we’d certainly make sure we stayed inside).
+Instead we should think of it as more of a loose time period: the insects tend to emerge from their nests in July or August.

 Historically, stray flying ants are a warning sign that the colony’s getting set to relocate.
-However, one study conducted by the Society of Biology indicated more unpredictable swarming patterns during recent years are perhaps triggered by the change in climate.
+However, one study conducted by the Society of Biology indicated more unpredictable swarming patterns during recent years, perhaps triggered by the change in climate.

 “The good weather seems to be causing multiple flights with much less synchrony than we saw in 2012,” Professor Adam Hart said.
 “So far the idea of a flying ant day is very much a myth.
 Last year we had a flying ant month.”

 So we may well be waiting a while until the ants completely disappear from our garden and normal outdoor drinking is resumed.